 - Onions, shallots, garlic - I use a combination of sweet onions, shallots, and garlic to create a more complex depth of flavor, but you can absolutely just use onions if that's all you have!
 I recommend using sweet onions for the best flavor, but yellow onions will work too!

 - Wine - Madeira wine is my favorite type of wine to use but sadly it can be difficult to find.
-Sweet marsala wine, sherry, or port wine also work great!
+My second favorite is sweet marsala wine because it's much easier to find.
+Sherry or port wine also work great!
 In a pinch you can use whatever red wine you have on hand but I find the flavor just isn't as rich.
 However, I don't recommend omitting the wine all together.

 - Vegetable stock - I always use my homemade vegetable stock because that's what I keep on hand.
 But beef stock is also delicious and will add a ton of flavor to your soup if you aren't trying to keep it vegetarian!